 You're working on things that are within your own remit, and likely you yourself have the ability to change.

-Product Leader: Identifying team issues and solving problems by allocating resources
+Product leader: Identifying team issues and solving problems by allocating resources

 As you then move over to being a product leader, you now are working across a number of issues, oftentimes, those issues are coming at the same time.
 You now have to move from solving those problems with just the resources that are in front of you to influencing others within your organization to help solve problems that are directly outside of the span of your control.

 This can be hard because, again, you're not being judged on your personal success.
-Thinking about it, if a product team releases an individual feature, and the customers loved it, or the team comes up with a great idea, it may not be directly tied to something that you did.
+Thinking about it, if a product team releases an individual feature, and the customers love it, or the team comes up with a great idea, it may not be directly tied to something that you did.

-Maybe as a product leader, you helped to identify the right problem or you helped them obtain the right resources or maybe you helped them find an approach.
+Maybe as a product leader, you helped to identify the right problem, or you helped them obtain the right resources, or maybe you helped them find an approach.

 You're working on flexing the skill of influence across the organization more broadly.
-You'll have to deal with different audiences, you'll have to think about how you communicate, because your goal is to communicate the same thing in different ways so that others can understand.
+You'll have to deal with different audiences, you'll have to think about how you communicate because your goal is to communicate the same thing in different ways so that others can understand.

 Rather than figuring out how to approach a problem with the hammer and nails that you have, you'll need to figure out how to identify and approach a problem irrespective of the tools and resources that you may have on hand.

-Management vs. Leadership
+Management vs. leadership

 Management